 This chapter provides an overview of economic and social conditions in Imperial County.
-The first section describes the socioeconomic characteristics of persons residing in Imperial County ("Socioeconomic Characteristics").
-The second section ("Employment and Industry trends") summarizes the recent employment trends by industry sector and industry cluster.
 The discussion below is supported by extensive data tables provided in the Appendix.
 In some cases, data tables are provided in the body of this chapter but for most topics, references are provided for the more detailed tables in the Appendix.
-In preparing the socioeconomic analysis, the data tables not only provide information for the cities and unincorporated communities in Imperial County, but also provide comparisons to surrounding counties in Southern California.
+In preparing the socioeconomic analysis, the data tables not only provide information for the cities and unincorporated communities in the County, but also comparisons for the surrounding counties in Southern California as well as statewide and national averages and some communities in Arizona.
 In addition, the tables include the southern counties in the San Joaquin Valley, including Fresno, Kings, Tulare and Kern counties.
 Imperial County identifies as an agricultural region, so there are interesting comparisons with the Central Valley region.

-SOCIOECONOMIC CHARACTERISTICS

-DEMOGRAPHICS AND HOUSING
+SOCIOECONOMIC CHARACTERISTICS DEMOGRAPHICS AND HOUSING

 Imperial County has increased population by nearly 16,100 since 2010, to a total of 190,624 persons in 2018 (Table A-1).
-This reflects a 1.1 percent annual growth rate, which exceeds all of the surrounding counties except Riverside, and is well above the state average (Figure 1 and Table A-2).
+This reflects a 1.1 percent annual growth rate, which exceeds all of the surrounding counties except Riverside, and is well above the state average (Table A-2).
 According to the State Department of Finance (DOF), this growth was due in part to increasing household sizes, as well as new housing development.
 Total housing units grew by 0.4 percent per year during this period and the vacancy rate increased from 12.4 percent to 13.2 percent.
 This is very high, compared to the state average of 7.4 percent in 2018.
-However, the vacancy rate varies by location throughout the county, with cities like Brawley, Calexico, and Holtville ranging from 8.0 to 8.5 percent, closer to the state average.
+However, the vacancy rate varies by location throughout the county, with cities like Brawley, Calexico and Holtville ranging from 8.0 to 8.5 percent, closer to the state average.
 The combined Regional Housing Needs Allocation (RHNA) for Imperial County and the cities exceeds 11,900 units between 2014 and 2021, a 21 percent increase over the 2014 housing total.